Asset Classes in ABF

 Sale-Leaseback

-Data center owners sell facilities to investors and lease back, monetizing real estate while retaining operational control.
+Data centre owners sell facilities to investors and lease back, monetising real estate while retaining operational control.
 Common for established facilities with long-term tenants.

 Construction Finance